erin-m-keller/keller-readme/GENERATED-README.md

   Sample tests

   ## Questions
-  If you have any questions about this project, please contact me directly at [aestheticartist@gmail.com](aestheticartist@gmail.com).
+  If you have any questions, please contact me directly at [aestheticartist@gmail.com](aestheticartist@gmail.com).
   You can view more of my projects at https://github.com/erin-m-keller.